 Southern whites proved inventive in devising ways to trim voter rolls.
-Mississippi created the literacy test/understanding clause.
-Even an illiterate could vote if he could demonstrate (to the satisfaction of white election officials) that he “understood” a section of the Constitution read to him.
-Placing the final decision in the hands of white officials guaranteed elimination of most blacks from voting rolls.
+In 1890, Mississippi created the literacy test/understanding clause.
+Even an illiterate white could vote if he could demonstrate (to the satisfaction of white election officials) that he “understood” a section of the Constitution read to him.
+Placing the final decision in the hands of white officials guaranteed elimination of most Blacks from voting rolls, however.
 Yet, the “Mississippi Plan” also prevented many poor whites from voting, because they could not afford to pay the poll tax that was also part of the plan.
-The literacy test/understanding clause was not ruled unconstitutional by the U.S. Supreme Court until 1965, in U.S. v.
+The literacy test/understanding clause was not ruled unconstitutional by the United States Supreme Court until 1965, in U.S. v.
 Mississippi and Louisiana v.
 U.S.

 * * * * *

-Perhaps reflecting on this, a prominent black American of the era, Booker T. Washington, decided that it would be best for his people to forego political equality in hopes of prospering in agriculture, industry, and business.
-In his famous “Atlanta Compromise” speech at the Cotton Exposition in Atlanta’s Piedmont Park in 1895, Washington made it clear that, if African Americans had to surrender their civil rights in order to cultivate the friendship of whites, then he was willing to pay that price, tacitly endorsing “separate but equal” in his Atlanta address.
+Perhaps reflecting on these statistics, a prominent Black American of the era, Booker T. Washington, argued that it would be best for African Americans to forego political equality in hopes of prospering in agriculture, industry, and business.
+In his famous “Atlanta Compromise” speech at the Cotton Exposition in Piedmont Park in 1895, Washington made it clear that, if Black southerners had to surrender their civil rights to cultivate the friendship of whites, then he was willing to pay that price, tacitly endorsing “separate but equal” in his Atlanta address.
 Washington also might have been reflecting on more sobering facts while preparing his speech.
 For instance, while lynching was declining in the nation at large, it was doing so more slowly in the South.
 In fact, lynching was taking on the characteristics of a distinctly southern, and racial, phenomenon.

 Extremists of southern racism were reaching a wider audience as the new century opened.
-For example, Thomas Dixon’s best known novel, The Clansman (1905), glorified the Reconstruction South’s leading terrorist organization, the Ku Klux Klan.
+For example, Thomas Dixon’s best-known novel, The Clansman (1905), glorified the Reconstruction South’s leading terrorist organization, the Ku Klux Klan.
 The film version of this work, D.W.
-Griffith’s “Birth of a Nation” (1915), was the first motion picture ever shown in the White House.
-The President who asked that it be shown, Woodrow Wilson, was a native southerner.
+Griffith’s “Birth of a Nation” (1915), was the first motion picture shown in the White House.
+The President who asked to see it, Woodrow Wilson (1856-1924), was a native southerner who had grown up during Reconstruction.
 The speeches of bitter southern racists like “Pitchfork Ben” Tillman of South Carolina and Georgia’s Tom Watson also enjoyed wide circulation during this period.

-Booker T. Washington’s “compromise” with Jim Crow alienated another articulate African American, Harvard-educated W.E.B.
-DuBois, destined to become Washington’s perennial rival.
+Booker T. Washington’s “compromise” with Jim Crow in 1895 alienated another articulate African American, the Harvard-educated W.E.B.
+DuBois, who seemed destined to become Washington’s perennial rival.
 In 1905, DuBois was one of the founders of the Niagara Movement, which demanded for African Americans “every single right that belongs to a freeborn American, political, civil, and social.”
 By 1910, Dubois helped establish the National Association for the Advancement of Colored People (NAACP) and served as the editor of its journal, The Crisis.

-Booker T. Washington also dominated the black press through outright ownership, ads, and subsidies.
-He used philanthropic funds at his disposal to exert influence over black schools and colleges, church leaders, even secret black fraternal orders.
+Booker T. Washington also dominated the Black press through outright ownership, advertisements, and subsidies.
+He used philanthropic funds at his disposal to exert influence over Black schools and colleges, church leaders, even secret Black fraternal orders.
 Like many influential leaders past and present, Washington was firmly convinced that his way was the best way.
-Hence, he could brook no criticism.
+Hence, he would brook no criticism.
 He used pressure, money, and an elaborate network of spies and informers to frustrate the designs of African American foes like DuBois and to discredit their white, liberal allies in the NAACP.

 * * * * *